-One of the most recognizable marine species, sea stars typically have a five-part body consisting of a central disk and radial symmetry.
-Size, shape, color and texture are quite diverse in the 1,800 species that inhabit our oceans worldwide, today.
-Like its close relatives in the Echinoderm phylum like sea urchins and sea cucumbers, sea stars share many of the same characteristics.
-Mouth is located on the underside and use tube feet as a mode of locomotion.
+Sea stars are one of the most recognizable marine species and typically have a five-part body consisting of a central disk and radial symmetry.
+Size, shape, color, and texture are quite diverse in the 1,800 species that inhabit our oceans worldwide.
+Like their close relatives in the echinoderm phylum, such as sea urchins and sea cucumbers, sea stars share many of the same characteristics.
+Their mouth is located on the animal’s underside, and they use tube feet as a mode of locomotion.

 Sea stars are predators and scavengers.
-A diverse diet include other echinoderms, including spiny sea urchins, a sea stars everts its stomach over their prey and digest their food outside of their body or swallow it whole.
-Others prey on sessile animals like sponges, anemones or coral polyps using the same method of everting its stomach.
-A few other species eat detritus material, algae and clams and oyster shells.
+Their diverse diet includes other echinoderms, including spiny sea urchins.
+Sea stars evert their stomach over their prey and either digests their food outside of their body or swallow it whole.
+Others prey on sessile animals like sponges, anemones, or coral polyps using the same method of everting their stomachs.
+A few other species eat detritus material, algae and clams, and oyster shells.

-Sea stars, like most echinoderms, reproduce by simultaneously release eggs and sperm into the water column.
+Sea stars, like most echinoderms, reproduce by simultaneously releasing eggs and sperm into the water column.
 Once fertilized, eggs hatch into free-swimming larvae that eventually settle at the bottom.
-Another means of reproducing is by detaching an arm (autotomy) or splitting apart (fission) where a completely new animal forms.
+Another means of reproducing is by detaching an arm (autotomy) or splitting apart (fission), allowing a completely new animal to form.

-*Due to the constant rotation of animals back to the ocean, the presence of any specific animal cannot be guaranteed.
+*Due to the constant rotation of animals back to the ocean, we cannot guarantee the presence of any specific animal.